-A nurse or other trained health professional will give you this medicine in a hospital.
+A nurse or other trained health professional will give you or your child this medicine in a hospital.
 Levetiracetam is given through a needle that is placed in one of your veins.
 The medicine must be injected slowly, so your IV tube will need to stay in place for 15 minutes.

 Precautions While Using Keppra

 Levetiracetam may cause changes in mood or behavior, problems with coordination, or unusual tiredness or weakness.
-Tell your doctor right away if you start to feel depressed, anxious, or angry, getting upset easily, restless, or if you have thoughts about hurting yourself.
-Report any unusual thoughts or behavior that trouble you, especially if they are new or getting worse quickly.
+Tell your doctor right away if you or your child starts to feel depressed, anxious, or angry, getting upset easily, restless, or if you have thoughts about hurting yourself.
+Report any unusual thoughts or behavior that trouble you or your child, especially if they are new or getting worse quickly.

 Keppra Side Effects